fhirbase/fhirbase-plv8/README.md

 > Why we are doing this inside database?

-We decided to implement most of FHIR specification inside database for scalability reason (all data operations is done efficiently in databse).
+We decided to implement most of FHIR specification inside database for scalability reason (all data operations is done efficiently in database).

 This approach also gives you possibility use fhirbase from your prefered lang/platform (.NET, java, ruby, nodejs etc).